archanas23/SDN-Project/README.md

-### Dynamic Routing using RYU controller and Link information gathering
+####SDN- OpenVswitch:Routing using RYU controller and Link information gathering

+##### About the project
+1.Created a custom topology with an extra switch that connects two other switches.(This helps in routing the packets in an alternate direction if the links are down)
+2.Link status of all the links are captured and used for finding the shortest path for the flow of packets.

+##### For introduction of Openflow, OpenVswitch, use "http://archive.openflow.org/wk/index.php/OpenFlow_Tutorial" and "http://openvswitch.org/" respectively.

 ##### Steps to run the project